StuntsPT/Structure_threader/docs/test_data.md

 ## BigTestData.str.tar.xz
-This file is a fastStructure formatted input file which was used to benchmark fastStructure.
+This file is a *fastStructure* formatted input file which was used to benchmark *fastStructure*.
 This is a large SNP file (1000 SNPs across 1000 individuals) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
 The file was downloaded from [chromossome 22](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz), and was then filtered using [vcftools](https://github.com/vcftools/vcftoolshttps://github.com/vcftools/vcftools) with the following criteria:

 * only biallelic, non-singleton SNV sites
 * SNvs must be at lest 2KB apart from each other